Stenway/RSV-Specification/README.md

 to streaming oriented formats like [JSON lines](https://jsonlines.org/), where you could put multiple textual documents like JSON, YAML or XML documents into a single file.
 A simple configuration file would also be a use case.

+## Frequently Asked Questions (FAQ)

+### Why does RSV differentiate between empty strings and null values?

+### Why don't you use ASCII control characters like the record separator 0x1E?

+### Why is the null value byte terminated with a value terminator byte?

+### Why not simply use Parquet or MessagePack?